 Naples is Italy on steroids.

 It can be chaotic, noisy and frenetic.
 But equally, it has a rich historical and cultural heritage, a spectacularly scenic setting and its restaurants serve arguably the best pizza in the world.

 Get a taste of this lively city with this guide to the best things to do during one day in Naples along with suggestions for day trips from Naples.
-Finally, if you are visiting on a cruise, I’ve also included a useful Naples cruise port guide.
+I’ve also included a useful Naples cruise port guide.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.